iam-vasanth/iam-vasanth/README.md

 ### Hey, I'm Vasanth Kumar 👋

 I go by **Vasu** or **Zoro**.
-I'm a Linux enthusiast who spends most of my time tinkering with system, breaking things in VMs, and writing scripts that probably only make sense to me.
+I'm a Linux enthusiast stuck in technical support, actively looking for roles where I can actually use a terminal all day.
+I spends most of my time tinkering with system, breaking things in VMs, and writing scripts that probably only make sense to me.
 Currently learning **Rust** and **Nix** because why not make life more difficult?
 Most repos here are personal projects born from my 2 AM thoughts.

 **I use Arch btw** (Soon to be a Nix user)